 – 6:30am: breakfast (coffee/tea, peanuts, fruits from our farm)

-– 7am to 10am: work (various activities)
+– 7:20am to 10am: work activities

-– 12am: lunch
+– 12pm: lunch

-– 3pm to 5pm: work (various activities / teaching English)
+– 3:30pm to 5:30pm: work activities

 – 7pm: dinner

-– Wednesday: Khmer cooking
+– Tuesday: Khmer cooking

-– Friday: preparing tofu
+– Thursday: tofu making

-– Saturday: feedback session + sharing circle
+– Friday: feedback session, sharing circle around the fire

 Volunteers will live and work with a Khmer woman (Sinya) and a group of volunteers from all around the world (can be up to ~10).
-They might also interact with her parents, daughter and nephew, even though they don’t speak English.
-We still do our best to share the Khmer culture and encourage volunteers to explore the area during their free time to get a feel of the local life.
+They might also interact with her parents, daughter and nephew – even though they don’t speak English – as well as kids from the village during the English classes.
+We hosted a few Cambodian volunteers and want to have more in the future to develop the interaction between locals and foreigners.
+We still do our best to share the Khmer culture and encourage volunteers to explore the area in their free time to get a feel of the local life.

 We don’t ask any money from our volunteers because we want all kinds of travelers to be able to joins us.
 But since our project doesn’t have any source of income yet, we decided to put a donation box so that people who want to help us further have an opportunity to do so.
 The money will be used to buy tools or supplies that we need for the different activities.